Auldersea History, Family Crest & Coats of Arms

 Important Dates for the Auldersea family

 This web page shows only a small excerpt of our Auldersea research.
-Another 185 words (13 lines of text) covering the years 1327, 1899, 1581, 1586 and 1846 are included under the topic Early Auldersea History in all our PDF Extended History products and printed products wherever possible.
+Another 93 words (7 lines of text) covering the years 1327, 1899, 1581, 1586 and 1846 are included under the topic Early Auldersea History in all our PDF Extended History products and printed products wherever possible.

 Auldersea Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Auldersea has undergone many spelling variations, including Aldersey, Eldersey, Aldersea, Eldersy and others.

 Early Notables of the Auldersea family (pre 1700)

-Another 49 words (4 lines of text) are included under the topic Early Auldersea Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Auldersea Notables in all our PDF Extended History products and printed products wherever possible.